unfoldingWord/enhanced-word-aligner-rcl/src/components/EnhancedWordAligner.md

       stopTraining,
       suggester,
     }
-  } = alignmentSuggestionsManage; // type is TUseAlignmentSuggestionsReturn
+  } = alignmentSuggestionsManage;

+  /**
+   * Loads translation memory data into the alignment system
+   *
+   * This initializes the source-target text pairs needed for training
+   * the alignment model and generating suggestions.
+   */
-  // Handler for the load translation memory button const handleLoadTranslationMemory = () => {
+  const handleLoadTranslationMemory = () => {
     console.log('Calling loadTranslationMemory')
     loadTranslationMemory(translationMemory);